 Applications for summer slots should be sent at least three months prior to the desired start date.
 Only completed applications will be considered.

 Link: Intern Application

-Please send your application packet at least three months prior to the desired start date.
-Please provide all of the requested information in your application packet or your application will not be considered.
+Please send your application at least three months prior to the desired start date.
+Please provide all of the requested information in your application or your application will not be considered.

 APPLICATION REVIEW PROCESS

-All candidates are required to participate in at least one Skype (video call) interview session.
+All candidates are required to participate in at least one Video interview session.